Toa Payoh: Politics

-Toa Payoh is entirely located within the Bishan-Toa Payoh Group Representation Constituency, while a portion of Lorong 8 Toa Payoh was in the Potong Pasir Single Member Constituency prior to 2020.
-The section which is part of Bishan-Toa Payoh GRC is divided into three divisions — Toa Payoh Central, Toa Payoh East and Toa Payoh West-Thomson.
-The members of parliament are Defence Minister Ng Eng Hen, Saktiandi Supaat and Chee Hong Tat of the People's Action Party, the ruling party of Singapore.
+Most of the Toa Payoh planning area is entirely located within the Bishan-Toa Payoh Group Representation Constituency, while a portion of Lorong 8 Toa Payoh was in the Potong Pasir Single Member Constituency prior to 2020.
+The eastern areas of Toa Payoh, which consist of the subdivisions of Bidadari and Joo Seng, now belong to both the Potong Pasir SMC and the Geylang Serai division of the Marine Parade-Braddell Heights Group Representation Constituency.

+The section which is part of Bishan-Toa Payoh GRC is divided into three divisions — Toa Payoh Central, Toa Payoh East and Toa Payoh West-Thomson, which MPs are Cai Yinzhou, Saktiandi Supaat and Chee Hong Tat, respectively.
+The other members of parliament are Alex Yeo and Diana Pang.
+All five aforementioned MPs are from the People's Action Party.